trgrimm/Earthquake_Fatality_Prediction/README.md

 This analysis focuses on predicting whether or not an earthquake that can be classified as "significant" will cause fatalities based on the following factors: month of year, hour of day, magnitude, Latitude, and Longitude.

+Various machine learning classification models were fit to train and test sets and then the predictive performance of each analyzed.
+Between Naïve Bayes, Gradient Boosting, and Random Forest, the Random Forest model performed the best.